scferro/autonomous_rc_car/README.md

 ## Launching Tele-Op Control
 To launch tele-op control, use the command  `ros2 launch car_control drive_car.launch.xml`.
 This will launch the controller launch file and all the required nodes for controlling the car.
 Note that by default, the robot will launch with the controller in `disabled` mode, meaning it will not publish commands.
 Simply press the right bumper to start publishing.

+If you are using the Issac Sim simulation, launch these nodes with `ros2 launch car_control drive_car.launch.xml robot:=simulate`

 ## Launching Drag Racing Control
 There are two types of drag racing possible with this package, timed drag racing and distance racing.
 Timed races run for a set time and can be launched with the command `ros2 launch racing drag_race_time.launch.xml race_time:=5.0` where `race_time:=5.0` can be replaced with the desired race time in seconds.